 Blend work and hobbies instead of separating them — they can support each other

-Manage your time and energy smartly to make space for what matters
+Manage time and energy deliberately to make space for what matters

-Even five minutes counts — small, consistent efforts keep the spark alive
+Even five minutes counts — small, consistent efforts sustain engagement over time

 The great myth about perfect balance